WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.6.2

+- Update: update models in GptModel.class
+- Deprecated: CreateCompletionRequest will be Deprecated

 ### 1.6.1

 - Optimize:Now, with the use of System.setProperty, you can easily set properties without the need to manually set them each time a request is created.

 ```
 Explicitly setting in the request > Setting with System.setProperty > System default value.